The Ultimate Guide To Vegan!

 Chapter 10.
 Can I Be Vegan Some Days And Not Other Days?

-While some people are able to make the transition to a vegan diet all at once, for many others it’s understandably too difficult.
+While many people are able to make the transition to a vegan diet all at once, for some people it’s more of a challenge.

 After all, even though vegan lifestyle offers multiple benefits for animals, the planet and your health, making the shift can get overwhelming very quickly.